FOLLOW US

 Illegal drugs and prison sentences

-Don’t carry or use drugs.
 The Netherlands has a reputation for being tolerant on the use of ‘soft drugs’, such as cannabis.
-However, drugs are illegal and drug use is only tolerated in designated premises in the major cities.
-Buying or possessing prohibited drugs and substances outside of designated areas, is illegal and can result in a prison sentence.
+However, drug use is only tolerated in designated premises in the major cities.
+Buying or possessing prohibited drugs and substances outside of designated areas is illegal and can result in a prison sentence.

-Buying or smoking soft drugs in public places is an offence.
-There are specific cafés where the use of cannabis is tolerated.
+Smoking soft drugs in public places is illegal.
+There are specific cafés where it is legal to purchase and use cannabis in limited quantities and under strict conditions.

 Transport risks